 At one point the AirPlay 2 features was present in a beta version of iOS 11.3, but it was later removed and never appeared in the final version.

-When Apple announced AirPlay 2 it merely said it would arrive in 2018, so the failure to include it in iOS 11.3 doesn't mean that Apple has missed a deadline, but it is a significant delay given that the HomePod has now launched.
+When Apple announced AirPlay 2 it merely said it would arrive in 2018, so the failure to include it before the end of May doesn't mean that Apple missed a deadline, but it is a significant delay given that the HomePod launched in February.

 HomePod and Calenders

-An update coming in iOS 11.4 includes an indication that the HomePod will gain access to Calendars.
+iOS 11.4 also gives Siri on the HomePod access to Calendars.
 Read more about the HomePod here.

-Currently Siri on the HomePod is unable to add events to a users Calendar - despite Siri having access to that on the iPhone and Mac.
-It looks like the next version of iOS 11 will open up iCal calendars to users.
+At launch Siri on the HomePod was unable to add events to a user's Calendar - despite Siri having access to that on the iPhone and Mac.
+This new version of iOS 11 opens up iCal calendars to HomePod users.